 All bikes on the sales floor have undergone a basic tech check to make sure you don’t end up with an unsafe ride, but it is still up to you to get a full technical checkup with a participating bike shop.
 Please contact us if something is drastically wrong.

-There is usually a rack of AS-IS bikes that didn’t pass the inspection, but would be a good ride for the person ready to put a bit of TLC into a new ride.
+Sometimes there is a rack of AS-IS bikes that didn’t pass the inspection, but would be a good ride for the person ready to put a bit of TLC into a new ride.
 This money is donated to a local non-profit bike group.

 We accept debit, cash, Visa, and MasterCard.